yzy0706/LEETCODE_1/TechSummary.md

 Concept
 ----------------------------------------------------------------------------------------------------

-1. 1.
-Overloading and Overriding:
+1. Overloading and Overriding:

-   When two or more methods in the same class have the same name but different parameters, it's called Overloading.
+   Overloading: When two or more methods in the same class have the same name but different parameters, it's called Overloading.

-   When the method signature (name and parameters) are the same in the superclass and the child class, it's called Overriding.
+   Overriding: When the method signature (name and parameters) are the same in the superclass and the child class, it's called Overriding.

-2. 2.
-Polymorphism : Object's ability to be taken on many forms.
+2. Polymorphism : Object's ability to be taken on many forms.

-3. 3.
-NoSQL: non-relational:
+3. NoSQL: non-relational:

     1. simple and quick search